hashicorp/setup-terraform/README.md

 This action can be run on `ubuntu-latest`, `windows-latest`, and `macos-latest` GitHub Actions runners.
 When running on `windows-latest` the shell should be set to Bash.

-The default configuration installs the latest version of Terraform CLI and installs the wrapper script to wrap subsequent calls to the `terraform` binary.
+The default configuration installs the latest version of Terraform CLI and installs the wrapper script to wrap subsequent calls to the `terraform` binary:

 ```yaml
 steps:
 - uses: hashicorp/setup-terraform@v2
 ```

-A specific version of Terraform CLI can be installed.
+A specific version of Terraform CLI can be installed:

 ```yaml
 steps: